 Coral Sign Language Tutorial

-This tutorial builds off of the Convolution Tutorial by showing how to export an image recognition model from PerceptiLabs and transfer it to a Coral Dev Board for inference at the edge.
+This tutorial builds off of the by showing how to export an image recognition model from PerceptiLabs and transfer it to a Dev Board for inference at the edge.
 Coral is Google's platform for on-device AI.

 Follow the steps below to export the model in PerceptiLabs to a trained TensorFlow Lite model: